kdcro101/vscode-redis/README.md

 # Redis console

-Redis console for Visual Studio Code provides you to ability to execute Redis commands in Visual Studio Code.
+Redis console for Visual Studio Code provides ability to execute Redis commands directly from your workspace.

 ## Features